Fuel Price: Impact on Logistics

-The price of oil, mainly due to increased output from North American fracking, has dropped significantly in the past few months.
+The oil prices, mainly due to increased output from North American fracking, has dropped significantly in the past few months.
 Oil affects just about every industry in the US economy, especially freight transportation.

-Here’s how the drop in oil prices affects truck, rail, ocean and air transportation:
+How the drop in oil prices affects truck, rail, ocean and air transportation?

 The only bright side for rail transport is that truck capacity may prevent OTR shipping costs from declining too much.
 In this case, rail transport would still be a profitable and productive choice for shippers.

 In the short-term, ocean carriers will benefit from cheaper fuel prices because they will see higher margins and lower operating costs.

 What will change significantly is the variety of services and vessels an ocean carrier offers.
 Larger, slower boats are more fuel-efficient; these were deployed in high numbers during 2008 when the price of oil spiked.
 Now, ocean carriers may deploy smaller, faster boats to add service options and value to customers.
 This will increase the popularity of ocean shipping as its main disadvantage is slow transit time.